chase-seibert/blog/_posts/2022-11-18-what-are-healthy-relationships.md

 # What Good Looks Like

 You always want 360 feedback from your relationships to be excellent.
+In terms of having healthy relationships, this looks like consistent positive comments about your professionalism, tone, and collaboration.
+Feedback that is specifically about you or your relationship should not be negative, even if there are challenging projects, or circumstances.
+You want feedback from others to be critical of outcomes, not of you personally.

-For engineering managers, this means both your direct reports, and your peer product managers, designers, and engineering managers.
+For engineering managers, this means feedback from your direct reports as well as your peer product managers, designers, and engineering managers.
 Your manager probably gets feedback from these folks in one on ones, and from anonymous surveys.
 Feedback can also come from exit surveys when people leave the team.

 As you get more senior, the pool of people who have visibility on you grows.
 At some point, you can reasonably expect feedback to potentially come from anywhere in the company.
 It starts to reflect not just on you, but also your whole team, and your leads.

-In terms of having healthy relationships, excellent feedback looks like consistent positive comments about your professionalism, tone, and collaboration.
-Feedback that specifically is about you or your relationship should not be negative, even if there are challenging projects, or circumstances.
-You want people others to be critical of outcomes, not of you personally.

 Model the relationship that you want in your own interactions with folks.
 Demonstrate trust, always keep things professional, and criticize the work, not the person.
 Also, keep an eye out for common work stressors.